jensgraetzer/auvitext/README.md

 In order to test this player simply copy these four files onto your computer and doubleclick the example.html.
 This will start the player in your webbrowser.

-## Remark
+## Remarks

-For audio content do use the M4A audio format instead of the MP3 format because of its much better timing precicion.
+1. For audio content do use the M4A audio format instead of the MP3 format because of its much better timing precicion.
+1. For navigation you can also use the cursor keys of your PC keyboard.</p>